4 Key Skills Your Dealership’s Self-Managed Live Chat Team Should Have

 1. Website Familiarity

-The ugly truth is that dealership websites, though they’ve come a long way over the years, are still nowhere near navigable enough to provide a comfortable, no-hassle user experience.
+The ugly truth is dealership websites are still not navigable enough to provide a no-hassle user experience.
 Many times, your shoppers are lost and need chat reps to guide them to the right pages on your website.

 This is a big reason why your chat department should know the ins and outs of your dealership website.
 When a shopper chats in to ask for the towing capacity of your 2015 Chevy Silverado, your chat rep better be able to find that answer at lightning speed.